gusindra/hireach/resources/markdown/terms.md

 7.6        THE SERVICES AND WEBSITE AND ALL CONTENT, INFORMATION, MATERIALS AND PRODUCTS AVAILABLE FROM THE SERVICES AND WEBSITE ARE PROVIDED TO YOU STRICTLY ON AN "AS IS" AND “AS AVAILABLE” BASIS.
 ALL CONDITIONS, REPRESENTATIONS AND WARRANTIES, WHETHER EXPRESS, IMPLIED, STATUTORY OR OTHERWISE, INCLUDING, WITHOUT LIMITATION, ANY IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT OF THIRD PARTY RIGHTS IN RELATION TO THE WEBSITE OR THE CONTENT, INFORMATION, MATERIALS AND PRODUCTS AVAILABLE FROM THE WEBSITE ARE HEREBY DISCLAIMED TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW BY US (INCLUDING OUR AFFILIATES, DIRECTORS, OFFICERS, EMPLOYEES, AGENTS, CONTRACTORS, SUCCESSORS AND ASSIGNEES).
 WITHOUT DEROGATING FROM THE AFORESAID, WE, OUR LICENSORS MAKE NO REPRESENTATION, WARRANTY, OR GUARANTY AS TO THE RELIABILITY, TIMELINESS, QUALITY, SUITABILITY, TRUTH, AVAILABILITY, ACCURACY OR COMPLETENESS OF THE WEBSITE OR CONTENT, INFORMATION, MATERIALS OR PRODUCTS AVAILABLE FROM THE SERVICES AND WEBSITE.
 WE (INCLUDING OUR AFFILIATES, DIRECTORS, OFFICERS, EMPLOYEES, AGENTS, CONTRACTORS, SUCCESSORS AND ASSIGNEES) DO NOT REPRESENT OR WARRANT THAT THE USE OF THE SERVICES AND WEBSITE WILL BE TIMELY, UNINTERRUPTED, OR ERROR-FREE OR OPERATE IN COMBINATION WITH ANY OTHER HARDWARE, SOFTWARE, SYSTEM OR DATA.

-7.7        Our Services, including but not limited to Telixcel SaaS and Telixcel Chat, made available on the Website are dependent on the Website Programming Interface (or API) service of the marketplace to which our Services are connected to and the marketplace API service may not provide real-time update to our Services.
+7.7        Our Services, including but not limited to HiReach SaaS and HiReach Chat, made available on the Website are dependent on the Website Programming Interface (or API) service of the marketplace to which our Services are connected to and the marketplace API service may not provide real-time update to our Services.
 To the maximum extent permitted by applicable laws and regulations, we disclaim and make no representation or warranty in respect with, and in no event will we have any liability arising out of or in connection with the loss, liability, damage or expense of whatever nature caused by the availability of the marketplace API, including any penalties or actions that the marketplace may impose on you.

 7.8        You agree that we may change or interrupt some or all of the network services (which include, but not limited to the directory, messaging, file sharing, file server and/or file storage services), and delete any information you submit in using our network services in accordance with the provisions of these Terms, without notifying you, and without any liability to you whatsoever.